floretdemola/brewsome-weather/README.md

 ![The brewery app includes a search option, a list of cities, and the current weather conditions for Orlando.](./assets/images/Project_Pictue_2.png)
 ![Feedback page to gather information and ways to improve our site](./assets/images/Project_Pictue_3.png)

+---
+© 2023 edX Boot Camps LLC.
+Confidential and Proprietary.
+All Rights Reserved.